 - wrongful denial or improper change in benefits

 - improper enrollment or advice

 What is NOT Covered Under Fiduciary Liability?

 Under this coverage, your policy will not cover fraudulent (or intentional) acts (such as stealing or deliberately defrauding).
-These types of risks you need a fidelity bond.
+For these types of risks, you need a fidelity bond.

 Be aware, hiring an outside vendor to manage your benefits program does not entirely transfer risk away from you or those responsible for the decision.
 Leadership and other parties will most likely be brought into any lawsuit involving mismanagement by the outside vendor.